A cat and dog posing

 We are unable to provide enough staffing in the entire area of Rhinelander to do emergency vet care, as much as we wish we could.

-If your pet has an emergency outside of our hours, please contact Paw Health Network in Mosinee at (715) 693-6934.
+If your pet has an emergency outside of our hours, please contact:

 A white cat with deep, blue eyes